-The efficacy of pledges is a great tool to study the potential for VC across different type of typical ethical behaviors (e.g. honesty, performance in good faith, trustworthiness) as it can provide a simple and realistic regulatory tool which examine to what can states do to enhance people’s general ethicality by using small interventions which could be equally applied across different countries which differ on their level of ethicality.
-Research on standards vs. rules suggests there is a trade-off between detailed and general commitments, where broadly defined commitments are better in uncertain circumstances and communicate more trust .
-In contrast, detailed pledges might reduce self-deception as to what the meaning of the promise is while focusing people’s attention to particular aspects of their tasks.
-In addition, some studies have shown the advantages of formal and punitive language over softer and less formal reference, for example with regard to the framing of ethical codes ).We thus examine in which of the studied countries, and in what type of ethical behaviors, specific, formal and punitive pledges would be better for affecting the cooperative and honest behavior of participants.
+The efficacy of pledges is an exemplary tool for studying the potential for VC across different types of typical ethical behaviors (e.g., honesty, performance in good faith, trustworthiness), as pledges represent a simple and realistic regulatory tool through which to examine what states can do to enhance people’s general ethicality by using small interventions which could be equally applied across countries with differing levels of ethicality.
+Research on standards vs. rules suggests that balances must be found between detailed and general commitments.
+For example, broadly defined commitments, which communicate more trust, are preferable in uncertain circumstances.
+In contrast, detailed pledges might reduce self-deception as to what the meaning of the promise is while focusing people’s attention on particular aspects of their tasks.
+In addition, some studies have shown the advantages of formal and punitive language over softer and less formal references, for example, with regard to the framing of ethical codes.
+We thus examine in which of the studied countries, and in what type of ethical behaviors, specific, formal, and punitive pledges would be more effective in eliciting the cooperative and honest behavior of participants.

-At this stage we will combine the findings of WP 1 on few points: First, what factors (e.g. honesty, cooperation, trust, obligation to obey) are more likely to predict people’s likelihood to cooperate with behaviorally driven regulatory approaches.
-This discussion which will be combining the conceptual discussion of WP2 to understand the overall interrelations between the different measures of ethicality, the subject matter and the regulatory approaches which was used.
-Second, we will discuss the distribution of people’s reaction to the different regulatory tools to understand which of the regulatory tools is more likely to create an effect which is either homogenous or at least as effective with regard to people who are low on the different measures of ethicality.
-This analysis will help understand both the factors we need to be sensitive about the likelihood of voluntary compliance as well as the relative efficacy of each regulatory approach.
-The panel study approach where we will return to participants every six months for a period of two years will allow us to understand also the ability of the different regulatory tools to change ethical preferences over time as well as well as to affect behavior in other contexts.
-Hence the expectation at the end of this strand is that we could come up with a new language that captures all the behavioral based ethical components which are related to voluntary cooperation.
-The findings of WP 2 are expected to create a very strong baseline to many other regulatory and compliance related projects which will attempt to understand how each of the specific attributes of willingness to cooperate is expected to be affected by different regulatory styles.
-It will allow also an understanding of the shift in distribution of cooperators and non-cooperators which in many contexts is far more important than just the size of the effect.
+At this stage, we will combine the conceptual approaches studied in the work of WP2 with the findings of WP 1 on a few points.
+First, what factors (e.g., honesty, cooperation, trust, obligation to obey) are more likely to predict people’s likelihood to cooperate with behaviorally driven regulatory approaches?
+This linkage should help us understand the interrelations between the different measures of ethicality, the subject matter, and the regulatory approaches used.
+Second, we will discuss the distribution of people’s reaction to the different regulatory tools to determine which of the regulatory tools is more likely to create an effect which is either homogenous or at least as effective with regard to people who are low on the different measures of ethicality.
+This analysis will help reveal the factors about which sensitivity is needed regarding the likelihood of voluntary compliance as well as the relative efficacy of each regulatory approach.
+The panel study approach, whereby we will return to participants every six months for a period of two years will enable us to detect the ability of the different regulatory tools to change ethical preferences over time and affect behavior in other contexts.
+Consequently, the expectation is that at the end of WP2, we will be able to develop a new language that captures all the behaviorally based ethical components related to voluntary cooperation.
+The findings of WP 2 are expected to create a very strong baseline for many other regulatory and compliance related projects seeking to understand how each of the specific attributes of willingness to cooperate can be expected to be affected by different regulatory styles.
+These findings should also help lead to a better awareness of the shift in distribution of cooperators and non-cooperators, which, in many contexts, is far more important than just the size of the effect.